New Fair Banking Executive Order: Key Directives, Implications, Compliance Considerations, Risk Management

 Description

-The fair banking EO is designed to ensure that federal regulators do not promote policies and practices that allow financial institutions to deny or restrict financial services based on political affiliation, religious beliefs, or engagement in lawful business activities.
+The fair banking EO is designed to ensure that federal regulators do not promote or permit policies and practices that allow financial institutions to deny or restrict financial services based on political affiliation, religious beliefs, or engagement in lawful business activities.

 The EO generally targets debanking by directing federal regulators to remove "reputation risk" or equivalent concepts as a supervisory consideration.
 Also, federal regulators are directed to consider rescinding or amending existing regulations to eliminate the risk of politicized or unlawful debanking and to ensure that an institution's or customer's reputation is "considered for regulatory, supervisory, banking, or enforcement purposes solely to the extent necessary to reach a reasonable and apolitical risk-based assessment."